Sussex Community Trust cares for two patients with Covid-19 in hospital

 Sussex Community Trust was caring for two patients with coronavirus in hospital as of Sunday, figures show.

-NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on June 11 was down from three on the same day the previous week.
+NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on June 18 was in line with the same day the previous week.

-Across England there were 2,130 people in hospital with Covid as of June 11.
-The number of hospital patients with Covid-19 decreased 13% in the last week.
+Across England there were 1,866 people in hospital with Covid as of June 18.
+The number of hospital patients with Covid-19 decreased 24% in the past two weeks.

-The figures also show that five new patients with Covid were admitted to hospital in Sussex Community NHS Foundation Trust in the week to June 9.
+The figures also show that no new patients with Covid were admitted to hospital in Sussex Community NHS Foundation Trust in the week to June 16.

 Due to changes with how the NHS records admissions, monthly comparisons are not available.